AvramRobert/omnia/README.md

 I would, however, like for every feature request to have a short description of its use case. <br />
 Their implementation priority will be determined in terms of their complexity and said use case.

-## License

-Copyright © 2017 Robert Marius Avram

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.